Led-adel-pilot/CogniGuide/README.md

 - Ensure private `uploads` bucket exists in Supabase Storage
 - Verify service role has read/write access to the bucket
 - Check that signed URLs are being generated correctly

+#### PNG Export Frame Issue
+**Symptoms**: Downloaded PNG images of mind maps have an unwanted colored frame (light blue or dark blue) that varies with the theme.

+**Root Cause**: The frame was caused by:
+1. A margin (`12px`) applied during the export process, which captured the theme's background color.
+2. The cloned container not enforcing a transparent background during rendering.

+**Solution**:
+1. Set the margin to `0` in the PNG export crop to eliminate extra space.
+2. Explicitly set a transparent background on the cloned container and the SVG element during export.
+3. Remove any residual borders, shadows, or outlines that could be captured in the export.

+**Files Affected**:
+- `components/MindMapModal.tsx`
+- `lib/markmap-renderer.ts`

+**Prevention**:
+- Always ensure the export container has a transparent background (`background: 'transparent'`).
+- Avoid applying margins or padding during export unless absolutely necessary.
+- Test exports in both light and dark themes to catch any visual artifacts.

+**Verification**:
+- After changes, verify that exported PNGs have no visible frame and match the mind map's content exactly.

 ## Getting Started (Development)
 To run the development server: